johnodonnell123/johnodonnell123.github.io/pages/page_sql.md

 # SQL in Jupyter for Data Retrieval and Analysis

 **Description:** Here I highlight some useful examples of SQL for general data querying and high level analysis.
-Some queries are converted into Pandas DataFrames allowing for further analysis, while others are left alone and are meant for summary purposes.
 To run the queries in Jupyter I use ipython-sql, which allows for a more simple and intuitive syntax.

 ### Data Context:
 The data we are working with here was scraped from a webpage and stored in a SQLite3 database, which I cover in [another project](https://johnodonnell123.github.io/pages/page_scrapy.html).